FOFANA459-2023/Data-Visualization-Power-BI-/README.md

 9. Export cleaned data for Power BI visualization

 ### Exploratory Data Analysis
-EDA involved exploring the sales data to answer key question, such as:
+EDA involved exploring the employees data to answer key question, such as:

 1. What is the overall gender distribution of the staff in the organization?
   ```